pantheon-systems/documentation/source/content/nginx-access-log.md

 goaccess: true
 contributors: [albertcausing]
 ---
-Pantheon runs NGINX web servers for optimal performance.
-Your site's NGINX access logs record web server events and activities that can help you identify potential issues and gather information about users.
+Pantheon runs nginx web servers for optimal performance.
+Your site's nginx access logs record web server events and activities that can help you identify potential issues and gather information about users.

 <Alert title="Note" type="info">

-Requests served by the [Pantheon Global CDN](/global-cdn) will not hit the NGINX webserver and will not be logged in `nginx-access.log`.
+Requests served by the [Pantheon Global CDN](/global-cdn) will not hit the nginx webserver and will not be logged in `nginx-access.log`.

 </Alert>